maryjlchen/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Mary Chen obtained both her Bachelor's degree in Nanotechnology Engineering and her Master's degree in Chemical Engineering from the University of Waterloo.
+During her studies, she gained practical experience in a broad range of materials research areas, including biomedical devices and sustainable technologies.
+Mary is now part of CMASLab, where she is conducting her PhD on the development of material systems, processing technologies, and fabrication routes for novel polymeric heart valve implants.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.